rockthethird/Bible-Study/1 Timothy/1 Timothy 4.md

 ### Some Will Depart from the Faith

 ```
-4 Now the Spirit expressly says
+4 Now the Spirit expressly says                                                             [Main]
-    that
-        in later times
-    some will depart from the faith
+    that in later times some will depart from the faith                                     [Content]
-        by devoting themselves
-            to deceitful spirits and teachings of demons,
+        by devoting themselves to deceitful spirits and teachings of demons,                [Means]
-                2 through the insincerity of liars
+            2 through the insincerity of liars                                              [Means - Prep Phrase]
-                    whose consciences are seared,
+                whose consciences are seared,                                               [Relative]
-                    3 who forbid marriage
+                3 who forbid marriage                                                       [Relative]
-                    and require abstinence from foods
+                and require abstinence from foods                                           [Parallel]
-                        that God created to be received with thanksgiving
+                    that God created to be received with thanksgiving                       [Explanatory (food)]
                         by those who believe and know the truth.
+[Explanatory (received)]
-                                4 For everything created by God is good,
+                            4 For everything created by God is good,                        [Causal]
-                                and nothing is to be rejected
+                            and nothing is to be rejected                                   [Parallel]
-                                    if it is received with thanksgiving,
+                                if it is received with thanksgiving,                        [Conditional]
-                                        5 for it is made holy
-                                            by the word of God and prayer.
+                                    5 for it is made holy by the word of God and prayer.
+[Causal]
 ```

 ### A Good Servant of Christ Jesus